Ashylila/TheCollector/README.md

 ![TheCollector -- FFXIV Dalamud Plugin Banner](https://ashylila.moe/img/projects/thecollector.png)

-> ✨FFXIV Dalamud plugin to automate collectable turn-ins, auto-buy
-> scrip items, and create perfect crafting & gathering loops.✨
+> ✨ FFXIV Dalamud plugin that automates collectable crafting and turn-ins, auto-buys scrip items, and enables hands-free crafting & gathering loops. ✨

 **TheCollector** is a **Dalamud plugin for Final Fantasy XIV** that helps you save time by automating collectable turn-ins and automatically